Improved Measurements of Muonic Helium Ground-State Hyperfine Structure at a Near-Zero Magnetic Field

 After nearly 40 years, new precise measurements of the muonic helium HFS were performed using the high-intensity pulsed negative muon beam at J-PARC MUSE.
-The result obtained with an error of 4.5~ppm has better accuracy than both previous measurements at weak and high fields.
-These HFS measurements were also the first to be performed with CH$_{4}$ admixture as an electron donor to form neutral muonic helium atoms.
-Muonium HFS measured under the same conditions does not reveal any isotopic effect on the pressure shift with muonic helium atoms within the current experimental accuracy.
-Further measurements at zero field are planned to improve the determination of the pressure dependence.
+The result obtained at zero field with an uncertainty of 4.5~ppm has 3 times better precision than the previous direct measurement \cite{Orth1980} without relying on muonium data to determine the HFS frequency at zero pressure.
+It is also more precise than the indirect measurement at high field \cite{Gardner1982} and the first performed with CH$_{4}$ admixture to form neutral muonic helium atoms.
+Muonic helium HFS is the only available experimental data for three-body muonic atoms, but the latest theoretical value \cite{Aznabayev2018} is still 30 times less precise.
+However, recent groundbreaking theoretical calculations developed for HFS in $^3$He \cite{Patkos2023} could be applied to muonic helium HFS to improve the current theory to the same level as the present experimental accuracy, giving the first opportunity to test QED effects in three-body muonic atoms.

-High-field measurements are now in preparation at the H-line after muonium HFS measurements, using ten times more muon beam intensity than at the D-line, and with decay electrons being more focused on the detector due to the high-magnetic field, aiming at a precision below 100 ppb after 100 days.
-Furthermore, a new experimental approach to recover the lost polarization is being investigated by repolarizing $\mu$He atoms using a spin-exchange optical pumping (SEOP) technique \cite{Barton1993}, which would drastically improve the measurement accuracy, and where a direct improvement by a factor of ten may be realized.
+Muonium HFS measured under the same conditions does not reveal any isotopic effect on the linear pressure shift with muonic helium atoms within the current experimental precision.
+Muonium pressure dependence will not be used to determine $\Delta\nu(0)$, but further measurements with muonic helium at higher pressure are planned to measure the quadratic pressure coefficient.